calcuttarain/Genetic-Algorithm/README.md

     ```

 5. Check the output file (`output.txt`) for the results, including initial and final populations, as well as statistics on the evolution process.

-## Input File Format

-The input file (`input.txt`) should contain the following parameters:

-- Number of chromosomes
-- Domain of the function
-- Coefficients of the quadratic function
-- Precision
-- Crossover probability
-- Mutation probability
-- Number of generations

-Refer to the provided `input.txt` file for an example.

 ## Output